uktrade/iigb-beta-content/content/beta/industries/life-sciences/sub-sectors/medical-technology/sections/support-and-incentives/en_US.md

 ---
-title: "Support and incentives"
+title: "Support for medical technology businesses in the UK"
 published: true
 ---
-The UK also offers access to innovative researchers in engineering, physical, social, medical, and digital sciences.
+The UK offers access to innovative researchers in engineering, physical, social, medical, and digital sciences.

+If you’re investing in or setting up in the UK, you can benefit from supportive medical technology partners at every step of your journey from design to development to delivery.

 ### Organisations that provide support

-If you’re investing in or setting up in the UK, you can benefit from supportive medical technology partners at every step of your journey - from design to development to delivery.

 The [EPSRC Centre for innovative manufacturing in medical devices](https://www.epsrc.ac.uk/research/centres/innovativemanufacturing/imrcmedicaldevices) is developing advanced methods for functionally stratified design and near-patient manufacturing.
 This enables cost effective matching of device function to the patient needs and surgical environment.